 The Company maintains its cash and cash equivalents at a financial institution which may, at times, exceed federally insured limits.
-As of December 31, 2021, the Company's cash balance exceeded the FDIC insurance limit by \$11,972.
-The Company has not experienced any losses in such accounts.
+As of September 30, 2022, the Company's cash balance did not exceed the FDIC insurance limit.

 Note 5 - Commitments and Contingencies